OsswaCh/PROXYM/First Draft.md

 ## [Value stream for banking](https://www.atlassian.com/blog/enterprise/accenture-vsm-banking#:~:text=Value%20stream%20management%20optimizes%20customer%20experience%20and%20digital%20innovation)

+>
+     “ Whenever there is a product for a customer, there is a value stream.
+The challenge lies in seeing it.” – Mike Rother and John Shook in ‘Learning to See: Value stream mapping to create value and eliminate muda’ (The Lean Enterprise Institute, 1999)

 In modern omnichannel banking, focus on the customer journey is not the issue since many already either did or are on their way to applying it to their culture.
 The actual challenge however is how to embed it  it into the operating structure of the organization.
 In today’s competitive banking environment.
-This comes to say that focusing solely on the customer journey with no regards to the infrastructure that makes it as well as digitilization possibl can lead to fewer customers and lower profits.
+This comes to say that focusing solely on the customer journey with no regards to the infrastructure that makes it as well as digitalization possible can lead to fewer customers and lower profits.

 It is in this context that  banks can stay ahead of competitors by accelerating their enterprise agility journey and adopting value stream management (VSM) practices.